public-awesome/cw-nfts/packages/cw721/README.md

 ### Queries

-`OwnerOf{token_id}` - Returns the owner of the given token, as well as anyone with approval on this particular token.
+`OwnerOf{token_id, include_expired}` - Returns the owner of the given token, as well as anyone with approval on this particular token.
 If the token is unknown, returns an error.
-Return type is `OwnerResponse{owner}`.

-`Approved{owner, operator}` - Return operator that can access all of the owner's tokens.
-Return type is `ApprovedResponse`.

-`ApprovedForAll{owner, include_expired}` - List all operators that can
-access all of the owner's tokens.
-Return type is `ApprovedForAllResponse`.
+Return type is `OwnerOfResponse`.
 If `include_expired` is set, show expired owners in the results, otherwise, ignore them.

+`Approval{token_id, spender, include_expired}` - Return operator that can access
+all of the owner's tokens.
+Return type is `ApprovalResponse`.
+If `include_expired` is set, show expired owners in the results, otherwise, ignore them.

+`Approvals{token_id, include_expired}` - Return approvals that a token has.
+Return type is `ApprovalsResponse`.
+If `include_expired` is set, show expired owners in the results, otherwise, ignore them.

+`AllOperators{owner, include_expired, start_after, limit}` - List all
+operators that can access all of the owner's tokens.
+Return type is `OperatorsResponse`.
+If `include_expired` is set, show expired owners in the results, otherwise, ignore them.
+If `start_after` is set, then it returns the first `limit` tokens after the given one.

 `NumTokens{}` - Total number of tokens issued